davish/davi.sh/src/content/blog/2023/03/the-right-questions.md

 *This is my generative AI take.
 I'm sure there are many like it, but this one is mine[.](https://www.usmcu.edu/Research/Marine-Corps-History-Division/Frequently-Requested-Topics/Marines-Rifle-Creed/)*

 When it comes to trends I'm almost always on the far side of [Moore's Chasm](https://en.wikipedia.org/wiki/Crossing_the_Chasm).
 I signed up for Snapchat a year after all of my friends, and joined Instagram two years after everyone else.
-So it was only appropriate that it took weeks after the internet was set on fire for me to see the value applications of Large Language Models (LLMs) like [ChatGPT](https://openai.com/blog/chatgpt) and [GitHub Copilot](https://github.com/features/copilot) bring to programming.
+So it was only appropriate that it took weeks after the internet was set on fire for me to see the value applications of Large Language Models like [ChatGPT](https://openai.com/blog/chatgpt) and [GitHub Copilot](https://github.com/features/copilot) bring to programming.
 But now that I've given it a real shot, it's clear to me that if you have enough knowledge to ask specific tactical questions about a well-defined technology, framework or library, ChatGPT can be a huge force multiplier.

 <!--more-->